richoux/microPhantom/README.md

 these steps:

 1. Clone the develop brach of our GHOST framework with:
-`git clone --single-branch -b develop https://github.com:richoux/GHOST.git`
+`git clone --single-branch -b develop https://github.com/richoux/GHOST.git`
 2. Enter into  the GHOST  folder and  compile it  with the  following commands (you need cmake and g++ or clang): `./build.sh`
-3. Copy the file `libghost_static.a` from the lib directory of the GHOST folder to the lib directory of the POAdaptive folder.
+3. Copy the file `libghost_static.a` from the lib directory of the GHOST folder to the lib directory of the microPhantom folder.

 ## microRTS